Sanjay Chandrasekharan

 Research Areas

-• Learning Sciences, New Computational Media, Science Cognition, Model-based Imagination and Reasoning in Science and Engineering, Philosophy of Scientific Modeling
+• Applied: Learning Sciences, New Computational Media, Conceptual Change, Model-based Imagination and Reasoning in Science and Engineering

-A specific objective of this design-based research is to develop curricular structures that allow science teachers, learners, and policymakers to adapt quickly to emerging model-building practices, where three different kinds of models -- simulation models, physical models, and machine learning models -- are built in tandem, to address challenging scientific problems.
-This melding of disparate modeling practices is part of an ongoing system-level transition, where science and engineering are coming ever closer, to create the new Engineering Sciences.
+This work draws on studies of frontier scientific research practices, where three different kinds of models -- simulation models, physical models, and machine learning models -- are built in tandem, to address challenging problems.
+Such blending of disparate model-building practices is part of an ongoing system-level transition, where science and engineering are increasingly intertwined, to form the new discipline of Engineering Sciences.

 A possible policy direction based on this work is outlined here.